pascal-ain/minesweeper/README.md

 `undo | redo` undo or redo your latest move \
 `quit | q | exit` to end the game.

+## Jar

+To create an executable jar file you can use \
+`sbt assembly`

 ## Docker

+Create the jar file before making the docker.

 For Windows you need to install [XMing](https://sourceforge.net/projects/xming/) \
 For Mac you need to install [XQuartz](https://www.xquartz.org/)